-- 2. LSB = Least Significant Bit - 3.
+- INL measured from Vin = .1VREFH to Vin = .9VREFH 10% to 90% Input Signal Range - 2.
+LSB = Least Significant Bit - 3.
 ADC clock cycles - 4.
 Assumes each voltage reference pin is bypassed with 0.1μF ceramic capacitors to ground - 5.
 The current that can be injected or sourced from an unselected ADC signal input without impacting the performance of the ADC.
 This allows the ADC to operate in noisy industrial environments where inductive flyback is possible. - 6.
 Absolute error includes the effects of both gain error and offset error. - 7.
 Please see the 56F8300 Peripheral User's Manual for additional information on ADC calibration. - 8.
 ENOB = (SINAD 1.76)/6.02

-Figure 10-22 ADC Absolute Error Over Processing and Temperature Extremes Before and After Calibration for VDC{in} = 0.60V and 2.70V
+Figure 10-22 ADC Absolute Error Over Processing and Temperature Extremes Before and After Calibration for VDCin = 0.60V and 2.70V

 Note: The absolute error data shown in the graphs above reflects the effects of both gain error and offset error.
-The data was taken on 15 parts: five each from four processing corner lots as well as five from one nominally processed lot, each at three temperatures: -40°C, 27°C, and 150°C (giving the 75 data points shown above), for two input DC voltages: 0.60V and 2.70V.
-The data indicates that for the given population of parts, calibration significantly reduced (by as much as 24%) the collective variation (spread) of the absolute error of the population.
-It also significantly reduced (by as much as 38%) the mean (average) of the absolute error and thereby brought it significantly closer to the ideal value of zero.
+The data was taken on 14 parts: three each from three processing corner lots and two from the fourth processing corner lot, as well as three from one nominally processed lot, each at three temperatures: -40°C, 27°C, and 150°C (giving the 42 data points shown above), for two input DC voltages: 0.60V and 2.70V.
+The data indicates that for the given population of parts, calibration significantly reduced (by as much as 28%) the collective variation (spread) of the absolute error of the population.
+It also significantly reduced (by as much as 80%) the mean (average) of the absolute error and thereby brought it significantly closer to the ideal value of zero.
 Although not guaranteed, it is believed that calibration will produce results similar to those shown above for any population of parts including those which represent processing and temperature extremes.